dancarroll/django-activitysync/README.rst

 - Twitter support depends on python-twitter_

-- Google Reader and Reddit support depend on feedparser_
+- Google Reader and Reddit support depend on feedparser_ (version 4.1)

 Installation